tilakcsp/tilakcsp/README.md

 - 👋 Hi, I’m Tilak Chandana
 - 🎯 Looking for Full Time Product Manager and Business Analyst Roles
 - 👀 I’m interested in ...
 Data and AI for Business, Innovation
 - 🌱 I’m currently learning ...
-New Tech and Gen AI
+Agentic AI and Scaling Applications
 - 💞️ I’m looking to collaborate on ...
 Gen AI, AI Agents
 - 📫 How to reach me ... tilakcsp@gmail.com